abeuscher/hie-of-one-static/src/content/developers.md

 We encourage you to explore these projects, contribute improvements, or build new applications that leverage our open-source infrastructure.
 If you have questions or need assistance, please don't hesitate to open an issue in the relevant repository or contact our development team.

+## Get Involved

+We are a very small group looking to grow.
+Any form of participation is encouraged:

+- Join our subreddit at [/r/HIEofOne/](https://reddit.com/r/HIEofOne/) for discussions and updates
+- Engage with the community through issues and pull requests
+- Contribute improvements or build new applications
+- Open an issue in the relevant repository if you need assistance

 ## Architecture Diagram

 <div id="diagram-container"></div>